uselagoon/lagoon/docs/using_lagoon/harbor/harbor-container-settings/harbor-database.md

 * `POSTGRES_PASSWORD`
   * The root password for the postgres database.
   * The default value is `test123`.
-  * This value is retreived from a secret created when Harbor is first setup on a running Lagoon.
+  * This value is retrieved from a secret created when Harbor is first setup on a running Lagoon.
 * `POSTGRES_USER`
   * The default user to be setup when initalizing the postgres service.
   * The default value is `postgres`.